Chapter 1: "First Impressions"

 "I am sorry there is no more room for you in the chariot."

 "So you replaced me with Titus," I said, stifling the disappointment in my voice.
 I wished my brothers would stop treating me like a little boy.
 With each passing day my appearance resembled less of the boy I once was.
 But at fourteen years of age I was not yet a "man."
-Once Apollus turned sixteen earlier this year his status elevated to a new level; a level I now envied.
+Once Apollus turned sixteen, his status elevated to a new level; a level I now envied.
 If only I was sixteen!